alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Custom Event Handling

-The component instance provides a `show` method to manually open swipe action buttons and a `close` method to manually close them.
+The component instance provides a `show` method for manually opening swipe action buttons and a `close` method for manually closing them.

 ```tsx
 import {